 The observation of the number of samples with and without predicted resistance showed that there was a significant difference between the PMTCT and no-PMTCT groups at all prevalence cutoffs.
 The observation also showed that the viral resistance prediction in the samples from PMTCT group was more than in no-PMTCT group at prevalence cutoffs using FLX system.

-Resistance genotyping of samples collected from individuals at using Roche/454 Junior
+Resistance genotyping of samples collected from individuals at first line virologic failure (VF1) using Roche/454 Junior

 Out of the 36 first-line therapy failure samples sequenced using the Junior platform, 23 had no previous PMTCT therapy exposure while 13 had previous PMTCT therapy exposure.
 The numbers of predicted resistant and non-resistant viral samples were calculated at all prevalence cutoffs (Figure 5.7).

 We observed that the amplified and UDPS sequenced viral population in all 13 VF samples in PMTCT group were predicted resistant when the prevalence cutoff was below 20% (Figure 5.7).
 At the 20% cutoff, 12 out of 13 PMTCT samples (92.3%) were predicted resistant (Figure 5.7).
 Similarly in no-PMTCT group, 14 out of 23 samples (60.86%) were predicted resistant at prevalence cutoffs 20% down to 5%.
 The number of samples with predicted resistance increased to 15 out of 23 (65%) at a prevalence cutoff of 1%.
 The observation of the number of samples that were predicted drug resistant showed that there were significant differences between the PMTCT and no-PMTCT at all prevalence cutoffs.
-The result obtained was similar to the result in VF samples sequenced using FLX, which indicated that the likelihood of predicting resistance in PMTCT group is more than in no-PMTCT group.
+The result obtained was similar to the result in VF1 samples sequenced using FLX platform, which indicated that the likelihood of predicting resistance in PMTCT group is more than in no-PMTCT group.

-The number of VF samples that were predicted as resistant using FLX and Junior showed that FLX and Junior were comparable at genotyping for virologic drug resistance prediction in the sample.
-Therefore, in further analysis, we compared the virologic resistance prediction on the VF samples that were sequenced using both Junior and population based Sanger method to test the platform comparability.
+Although we see significance at all prevalence levels in the number of samples predicted resistant with the genotypic data from VF1 samples sequenced using Junior and FLX platforms, we further compared the platforms directly, only with the VF1 sample genotypic data sequenced in both the platforms.

+Comparison of genotyping results between Roche/454 FLX and Roche/454 Junior platforms on first line virologic failure samples

+50 VF1 samples sequenced using both FLX and Junior platforms were available.
+36 of them had no previous exposure to the drug NVP and 14 had previous exposure to the drug NVP through PMTCT.
+The number of VF1 samples on both no-PMTCT and PMTCT groups that were predicted resistance were calculated at different prevalence cutoffs (Figure 5.8).

+We observed the number of VF1 samples that were predicted resistant was consistent from 20% to 5% for both FLX and Junior platforms but increased by one at 1% cutoff (Figure 5.8).
+There was no significant difference at all prevalence cutoffs.
+13 of 14 (93%) PMTCT samples and 69% or above no-PMTCT samples were predicted resistant by both FLX and Junior.
+The observation showed that both Junior and FLX were comparable for genotypic drug resistance test.

-Comparison of the genotyping performance of the Junior platform and conventional population based Sanger genotyping method using first line virologic failure samples
+Comparison of the genotyping performance of the Roche/454 Junior platform and conventional population based Sanger genotyping method using first line virologic failure samples

-Genotypic data from both Junior and conventional population based Sanger genotyping method were available from 13 VF1 samples.
+Genotypic data from both Junior platform and conventional population based Sanger genotyping method were available from 13 VF1 samples.
 Out of the 13 patients, 6 had no previous PMTCT therapy and 7 had PMTCT therapy exposure.
-The observation of the number of VF1 samples that were predicted with or without resistant for both approaches at 20% prevalence cutoff showed that there was 100% concordance between the approaches across all clinical outcome categories between the Sanger-based and UDPS-based resistance genotyping approaches (Figure 5.8).
+The observation of the number of VF1 samples that were predicted with or without resistant for both approaches at 20% prevalence cutoff showed that there was 100% concordance across all clinical outcome categories between the Sanger-based and UDPS-based resistance genotyping approaches (Figure 5.9).